D-CIPHER: Discovery of Closed-form Partial Differential Equations: CoLLie

 \section{CoLLie}

 The problem in Equation \ref{eq:lstsq} from the previous section can be formulated as follows.
 Given matrix $\bm{A} \in \mathbb{R}^{m\times n}$ and vector $\bm{b} \in \mathbb{R}^m$, find a vector $\bm{z}\in\mathbb{R}^n$ that minimizes $||\bm{A}\bm{z}-\bm{b}||_2^2$ such that $||\bm{z}||_1 = 1$.
 The task is challenging as the unit L1 sphere is not convex.
 A method that guarantees an optimal solution is based on an observation that the $(n-1)$-dimensional L1 sphere consists of $2^n$ $(n-1)$-simplices (which are convex).
 Minimizing $||\bm{A}\bm{z}-\bm{b}||_2^2$ on a simplex is a quadratic program \citep{boyd_convex_2004} with many available solvers \citep{andersen_cvxopt_2013,stellato_osqp_2020,aps_mosek_2019}.
 However, that means that the computation time scales \textit{exponentially} with the number of dimensions.
 This is prohibitively long for the inner optimization of our algorithm.
-Therefore we design a heuristic algorithm CoLLie (\textbf{Co}nstrained \textbf{L}1 Norm \textbf{Lea}st Squares) that finds an approximate solution but is significantly faster (Figure \ref{fig:collie}).
+Therefore, we design a heuristic algorithm CoLLie (\textbf{Co}nstrained \textbf{L}1 Norm \textbf{Lea}st Squares) that finds an approximate solution but is significantly faster (Figure \ref{fig:collie}).
+We observe that this optimization problem is related to the one encountered in LASSO.
+Denote $\bm{z_0}$ the solution that minimizes $||\bm{Az}-\bm{b}||_2^2$ (no constraints).
+If $||\bm{z_0}|| \geq 1$, the problem is equivalent to finding $\lambda$ (in the Lagrangian form of LASSO, Equation \ref{eq:app_lagrangian}) such that the LASSO solution has the norm 1.
+Least Angle Regression (LARS) \citep{efron_least_2004} is a popular algorithm used to minimize the LASSO objective that computes complete solution paths.
+These paths show how the coefficients of the solution change as $\lambda$ moves from $0$ to $\lambda_{max}$ (from no constraints to effectively imposing the solution to be $\bm{0}$).
+See Figure \ref{fig:app_collie} in Appendix \ref{app:collie_extending_lars}.
+CoLLie uses these solution paths to calculate the exact solution to the optimization problem.
+The case $0 < ||\bm{z}_0|| < 1$ is harder as it corresponds to $\lambda < 0$.
+CoLLie addresses this challenge by extending the solution paths generated by LARS beyond $\lambda=0$ for $\lambda < 0$.
+We assume that the paths continue to be piecewise linear and keep their slope (Figure \ref{fig:app_collie} in Appendix \ref{app:collie_extending_lars}).
+CoLLie then uses these assumptions to efficiently find an approximate solution.
 We provide a detailed description of CoLLie in Appendix \ref{app:collie}.